dataminelab/elasticsearch-tutorial/imdb.md

 ```

-## Task (if we will have time)
+## Task

-Add custom analyzer to the IMDB mapping and reindex the data.
+Add custom analyzer to the IMDB mapping and reimport the data.

 Extract length of the movie (in minutes) from the duration field.